Uday47/Smart-Attendance-System-using-Computer-Vision-/README.md

 # Smart Attendance System using Computer Vision
-A smart attendance system using which the user can feed the system with a live stream of video and the attendance for that particular audience
+A smart attendance system using which the user can feed the system with a live stream of video and the attendance for that particular audience with an Anti-Spoofing feature.

 You can watch our project demo here: https://youtu.be/TzxnOmxGgIc?t=3660